Non-Compete Agreements for Salons & Spas...Yes or no?

 In so many ways, it is self-defeating to "train" clients to be loyal to a service provider and expect them to be more loyal and remain a client of your business.

-Here's my challenge to you: Start thinking outside the "building columns on the appointment book" box.
+Here's our challenge to you: Start thinking outside the "building columns on the appointment book" box.
 Great teams of extraordinarily skilled service providers, servicing clients that are loyal to your salon/spa, are a hell of a lot more secure than a non-complete agreement.
-And yes, I would still recommend the use of a non-compete agreement … but as back up — not frontline defense.
+And yes, we would still recommend the use of a non-compete agreement … but as back up — not frontline defense.

 Just think about it.